 1. Open a premium bank account that offers credit card annual fee waivers

-Not entirely unlike how insurance companies offer savings when you bundle your home and auto coverage, some banks will waive the annual fee on their credit cards if you also have an accompanying chequing account with them.
+Not entirely unlike how insurance companies offer savings when you bundle your home and auto coverage, some banks will rebate the annual fee on their credit cards if you also have an accompanying chequing account with them.